Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/10-get_moving_with_alveo/06-meet-the-other-shoe.md

 }
 ```

-And that’s it.
-There are some command line flags to pass to GCC, but CMake will take care of those (assuming
-you have OpenMP installed), so we can directly build and run.
-The code for this example is otherwise
-identical to the code from Example 5.
+And that is it.
+There are some command line flags to pass to GCC, but CMake will take care of those (assumingyou have OpenMP installed), so we can directly build and run.
+The code for this example is otherwise identical to the code from Example 5.

 ## Running the Application

-With the XRT initialized, run the application by running the following command from the build directory:
+With the Xilinx Runtime (XRT) initialized, run the application by running the following command from the build directory:

 `./06_wide_processor alveo_examples`